mvkitech/complete-nosql/readme.txt

 https://www.udemy.com/course/nodejs-the-complete-guide

-This code check in corresponds to the end of the "15 - Authentication" section just prior to working with adding E-Mail support to the application.
+This code check in corresponds to the end of Section 16 "Sending Emails" just prior to working on Advanced Authentication in the application.

 As usual with anything related to Node JS, the "node_modules" folder was excluded so the need to run "npm install" will have to be done if/when this repository is copied to a